awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-cross-account-lambda-integrations.md

 1. Choose **Import** to create the example API\.

-## Create Lambda Integration Function in Another Account<a name="apigateway-cross-account-lambda-integrations-create-lambda-function"></a>
+## Create Lambda integration function in another account<a name="apigateway-cross-account-lambda-integrations-create-lambda-function"></a>

 Now you'll create a Lambda function in a different account from the one in which you created the example API\.